silver-general/assembly-learning/super-simple-programs/README-program-structure.md

 # birth of a program

 1. write an *.asm program
-2. assembler translates it into machine code
+2. assembler translates it into machine code (or list file??????????????)
 3. something converts it into hexadecimal for AVR architecture? not sure ..............->>>>???

 # when the AVR microcontroller powers up